As I wrote on Huffington Post for their review

 Also as BMWBlog notes:

 In conclusion, and in their recent in-depth review.
 All where they review every single aspect of the car.
 Also and give each one a 1-5 start rating.
 They gave the X1 high praise.
-For example, C&D rates each car in terms of exterior, interior, engine and transmission.
-Also performance and handling, fuel economy, cargo space and technology, among other things.
+For example, C&D rates each car in terms of exterior.
+Also, interior, engine and transmission.
+In addition, performance and handling, fuel economy and cargo space.
+Finally, and of course technology; among other things.